lubiah/website/src/routes/blog/content/redesigning-website/index.md

 date: 2021-04-16
 ---

-Not only do buildings require upgrades on a regular basis, but so do websites.
+Not only do buildings require upgrades regularly, but so do websites.
 With new colours, libraries, and whatever else you may imagine...

 ## Why re-design

 I bought my first domain in a hurry.
 Because I didn't like the domain name, I opted to switch to a different one.
 I intended to move to the new domain in January of this year, but school got in the way, so I had to postpone it.

 I couldn't migrate to my new domain because of the design of my old website.
-Besides, I was new to web development when I made my first website, so it was really awful.
+Besides, I was new to web development when I made my first website, so it was awful.
 I was simply copying and pasting nearly everything from the internet.
 I didn't even know what JavaScript was, and I was terrible with CSS, so you can guess how "uglified" it was.

 ## The plan

 Whiles in school, I designed how I wanted my website to be in my mind.
 I know I should have written everything, but I didn’t.
-That actually led to an increase in days spent on the re-design.
+That led to an increase in days spent on the re-design.

 Features I wanted on my new website:

 - Adding a search bar to my [blog](https://www.kudadam.com/blog) and [tools](https://www.kudadam.com/toolz) section.
-  Search bars are cool, it will helps users and readers to find what ever they want easily.
+  Search bars are cool, they will help users and readers to find whatever they want easily.
 You seriously don't want to frustrate your readers, do you?

 - Reducing the use of JavaScript libraries
-  Whiles I was reading on how to reduce page load times, I read that we must reduce the number of scripts we import in our file.
-Obviously, the page won't finish loading until it has loaded all the maybe large JavaScript files and your reader will be staring at a blank screen and he will surely just click the back button.
+  Whiles I was reading about how to reduce page load times, I read that we must reduce the number of scripts we import into our files.
+The page won't finish loading until it has loaded all the maybe large JavaScript files and your reader will be staring at a blank screen and he will surely just click the back button.

   So I made a drastic decrease in the number of JavaScript files I used and for the ones I decided to keep, I decided to use their minified version